microsoft/service-fabric-healer/FabricHealerLib/README.md

         {
             // This specifies that you want FabricHealer to repair a service instance deployed to a Fabric node named NodeName.
             // FabricHealer supports both Replica and CodePackage restarts of services.
 The logic rules will dictate which one of these happens,
-            // so make sure to craft a speific logic rule that makes sense for you (and use some logic!).
+            // so make sure to craft a specific logic rule that makes sense for you (and use some logic!).
-            // Note that, out of the box, FabricHealer's AppRules.guan file already has a restart replica catch-all rule that will restart the primary replica of
+            // Note that, out of the box, FabricHealer's AppRules.guan file already has a restart replica catch-all (applies to any service) rule that will restart the primary replica of
-            // the specified service below, deployed to the a node named NodeName. var repairDataServiceTarget = new RepairData
+            // the specified service below, deployed to the a specified Fabric node. var repairDataServiceTarget = new RepairData
             {
                 ServiceName = "fabric:/HealthMetrics/DoctorActorServiceType",